kdpkst/INT104/README.md

 - anaconda

 ## Document
-For detailed information about this project, please [Click](./project/report.pdf) to read the report.
+For detailed information about project specificaton, data exploration and preprocessing,  dimensionality reduction, classification and clustering, please [Click](./project/report.pdf) to read the report.